 Finally, there's a section of rib-eye steak called the lip, which is a long, roughly triangular strip of muscle (serratus dorsalis and longissimus costarum) that sits underneath the rib bones.
 Sometimes the lip is removed, but usually not—mainly because once it's off, there's not much it can be used for other than making ground beef.

-Rib-eye steak is a great choice for a backyard barbecue, a special occasion dinner, or a mouthwatering sandwich.
+Rib-eye steak is a great choice for a backyard barbecue, deep frying, a special occasion dinner, or a mouthwatering sandwich.

 You'll find rib-eye steaks at the meat counter in the grocery store, but there are also many high-end retailers boasting the choicest—and some of the priciest—cuts of meat to order.
 While rib-eye steak is among the most expensive cuts of meat, many cooks say it's worth the extra cost for the juicy, tender meat.